Safety Data Sheets – An Introduction

 How does SDScribe™ handle GHS revisions?

 SDScribe features a drop-down menu on the SDS entry form, where you can select the GHS revision which you want to apply to that individual SDS.
-The program supports GHS revisions 3 through 6, and includes a special option ("US", a modified GHS rev. 3) and for the European Union/European Economic Area ("EU", a modified GHS rev. 5).
+The program supports GHS revisions 3 through 6.
+It also includes special options for the US ("US", a modified GHS rev. 3) and for the European Union/European Economic Area ("EU", a modified GHS rev. 5).

 You can set a default GHS revision in preferences, so that the program will select this GHS revision when you create a new SDS.